[keith-snook.info]

 Good Transistor amps from the mid 1970s like the QUAD 33 used 'polycaps' for coupling to give a –3dB @ 20Hz high pass response at the input and lower frequencies between internal stages ~ Other amplifiers at the time used cheaper wide tolerance electrolytic Capacitors for coupling and this may explain why there was a period between the 60s and 80s when many Transistor amplifiers got a bad press as they were often compared with good Valve amplifiers which by then were very good

-Leakage ~ Dissipation Factor ~ ESR ~ Dielectric Polarisation ~ Dielectric Constant change ~ Voltage Coefficient and chemical effects found in electrolytic Capacitors and possibly dielectric compression may affect the sound of an amplifier but if the correct type of Capacitors are chosen for their position in the circuit then Capacitors should not have a significant effect on sound but may cause thumps at switch on or off if the time contants are not correct
+Capacitor effects like Leakage ~ Dissipation Factor ~ ESR ~ Dielectric Polarisation ~ Dielectric Constant change ~ Voltage Coefficient and dielectric compression may affect the sound of an amplifier but if the correct type of Capacitors are chosen for their position in the circuit then Capacitors should not have a significant effect on sound but may cause thumps at switch on/off if the time constants are not correct

 RESISTORS